 Our Recovering After Cancer workshops cover a range of topics targeting different elements of recovery.
 Choose the workshop that best meets your needs:

-Dr Helen Reynolds, Specialist Clinical Psychologist spends time exploring wellbeing and coping, adjusting to life post-treatment and worries about cancer returning, using cognitive-behavioural models.
-Dominique Royle, Chartered Physiotherapist explores strategies for managing fatigue and pain, as well as offering a Q&A session where you can bring individual concerns.
+Dr Helen Reynolds, Specialist Clinical Psychologist uses cognitive behavioural models to explore wellbeing and coping, adjusting to life post-treatment and worries about cancer returning, using cognitive-behavioural models.
+Dominique Royle, Chartered Physiotherapist explores strategies for managing fatigue and pain, and offers a Q&A session where you can bring individual concerns.
 Sarah Russell, Clinical Exercise Specialist explores physical rehabilitation strategies to support a return to exercise for those that might be finding this a challenge.
 Ellie Christie, NHS Nurse and Holistic Practitioner, explores wellbeing from an integrative perspective, helping you to reflect on areas where you are caring well for yourself, and areas where energy-draining habits may be holding you back.